Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 One of the questions that may arise is if you keep the old product data unchanged, should you simply submit those data without optimizing them?

-The answer is no. Even if you can’t take the time to optimize the product data in your store, you should at least optimize some elements of the product when adding them to the Google product feed – seemingly the product title and category.
+Even if you can’t take the time to optimize the product data in your store, you should at least optimize some elements of the product when adding them to the Google product feed – the product title and category.

-• Google normally does not reject your feed due to Title as long as the main Title keywords are included in your product title in the feed.
+- Google normally does not reject your feed due to the title as long as the main Title keywords are included in your product title in the feed.

 5. Include All Required Product Data In WooCommerce